RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     Histidine protonation states are especially important (and C/N assignments may even be wrong in the X-ray structure).

-Another version of the script below shows how additional options can be used to control the size of the solvation box (solvent_padding), choose watermodel, control protonation state of titratable residues according to pH value, change ionicstrength, positive and negative iontypes to add etc.
+Another version of the script below shows how additional options can be used to control the size of the solvation box (solvent_padding), choose watermodel, control protonation state of titratable residues according to pH value, change ionic strength, positive and negative iontypes to add etc.

 *1-modelsetup_advanced.py:*